jungho/k8s-bootcamp/helm/README.md

 #1) ensure the helm client version and the tiller version on the server are compatible.
 helm init --upgrade

 #2) Create a namespace to deploy your app.
-Replace <namespace> with whatever namespace you choose.
-kubectl create namespace <namespace>
+kubectl create namespace todo-app

 #3) Create secrets required by the app in the same namespace
-./create_secrets.sh <namespace>
+./create_secrets.sh todo-app

 #4) do a dry run install to make sure everything is ok.
 This command will echo out the manifests that will be deployed.
 Review it carefully.
 helm install --dry-run --debug architech/todo-app

 #5) install the todo-app
-helm install architech/todo-app --namespace <namespace>
+helm install architech/todo-app --namespace todo-app

 #6) check that the app has been deployed.
 You should see the todo-app has been deployed.
 helm ls